teracow/googliser/README.md

 Only download image files that are reported by the server to be larger than this many bytes.
 Some servers do not report file-size, so these will be downloaded anyway and checked afterward.
 Default is 1000 bytes.
 I've found this useful for ignoring files sent by servers that send HTML instead of the JPG I requested. :)

 `-i` or `--title [STRING]`
 Specify a custom title for the gallery.
-Default is to use the search phrase.
+Default is to use the search-phrase.

 `-g` or `--no-gallery`
 Don't create thumbnail gallery.
 Default is that script always creates a thumbnail gallery after downloading images.